 A bachelor’s degree is often a requirement to land a job in political communication.
 Some people enter this field with a bachelor’s degree in political science, while others major in communications.
 If you have the opportunity to do so, it is best to pursue a degree that blends these two fields — just like the profession itself does.

-A Bachelor of Arts in Communications with an Emphasis in Political Campaigns is one example of a degree that will thoroughly prepare you for a career in political messaging.
-You will learn the fundamentals of communication along with the principles of political theory.
+A Bachelor of Arts in Communications is one example of a degree that can prepare you for a career in political messaging.
+You will be taught the fundamentals of communication along with the principles of political theory.
 Although the curriculum of such a degree will vary from one school to the next, some specific topics may include the following:

 - Political processes, theories and thought, both contemporary and historical